-After I had this new information, I made my recipe up for Pineapple Macadamia Nut Upside-Down Cake, a total hit with the hubs and household, and tasting panel, so for our Easter dessert, I decided, what would be more appropriate then carrot cake?
+After I had this new information, I made my recipe up for Pineapple Macadamia Nut Upside-Down Cake, a total hit with the hubs and household, and tasting panel, so for our Easter dessert, I decided, what would be more appropriate than carrot cake?

 I could think of nothing.

 While investigating various recipes for carrot cake I found that there were pretty wide differences in how much carrot one might use.
 Some had only one cup of grated carrot; seemed rather skimpy to me.
 A few had four cups of shredded carrot; seemed rather generous to me.
 Most were three cups; that sounded just about right.
 So that's what I used.

 To make a quick task of grating them, I used my shredder disc and my food processor.
-This keeps the carrot pieces a little thicker then if you used a box grater, which allows the carrots to be seen more in the cake.
+This keeps the carrot pieces a little thicker than if you used a box grater, which allows the carrots to be seen more in the cake.
 But either process. shredder or box grater will get the job done.
 If you use a spiralizer, you will need to rough chop them before putting them into the batter.

 I used all-purpose white flour.
 You could use that, or part white and part whole wheat.
-If you are going gluten-free, use a gluten-free all-purpose flour.
-I’m not sure how almond or oatmeal flours might work, I suppose in today’s world they would work just fine.
-If you are used to baking with them or have had success using these flours in baking, then I see no reason why you couldn’t continue to do so.
+If you are going gluten-free, use gluten-free all-purpose flour.
+I'm not sure how almond or oatmeal flours might work, I suppose in today's world they would work just fine.
+If you are used to baking with them or have had success using these flours in baking, then I see no reason why you couldn't continue to do so.

-I like to mix my sugars in baking as I find white granulated sugar adds necessary sweetness, but brown sugar adds an additional depth of flavor.
-I wouldn’t use all brown sugar, but if you want to use all granulated you could.
+I like to mix my sugars in baking as I find white granulated sugar adds the necessary sweetness, but brown sugar adds an additional depth of flavor.
+I wouldn't use all brown sugar, but if you want to use all granulated you could.

 When it comes to spice, there were also large differences in amounts, from 1 - 3 teaspoons of cinnamon.
 Again I went middle ground and thought it was a perfect amount.
 I added nutmeg for just a little bit of roundness.